janklab/SLF4M/doc/UserGuide.md

 ##  Logger names

-The logging functions in `+logm` use the caller's class or function name as the logger name.
+The logging functions in `+logger` use the caller's class or function name as the logger name.
 (This is in line with the Java convention of using the fully-qualified class name as the logger name.)
 This is accomplished with a trick with `dbstack`, looking up the call stack to see who invoked it.

 You can use anything for a logger name; if no logger of that name exists, one is created automatically.
 Logger names are arranged in a hierarchy using dot-qualified prefixes, like package names in Java or Matlab.
 For example, if you have the following loggers: